What Are the Common Window Sizes for Homes?

 4) Single-Hung Windows

 Single-hung windows are also very common, and they function similarly to their double-hung counterparts.
-However, single-hung windows only come with one moveable sash and one fixed sash, which means they can only open from one side.
+However, single-hung windows only comes with one moveable sash and one fixed sash, which means they can only open from one side.

 You can opt for single-hung windows in essentially all the same places as your standard-size double-hung windows, as they come in the following dimensions: